The Crypto Glossary

 FOMO (Fear Of Missing Out)

-A dangerous emotion that tempts investors to buy in a panic during rapid price increases, often near the price peak.
+A dangerous emotion that leads investors to buy in a panic during rapidly rising prices, often near the peak.

 FUD (Fear, Uncertainty, and Doubt)

-The deliberate spreading of negative (often false) news to drive down the price of a coin.
+The intentional spreading of negative (often false) news to drive down the price of a coin.

 Gas Fees

-Fees paid for a transaction on the network (e.g., on Ethereum).
+Fees paid for a transaction on a network (e.g., Ethereum).
 They go to the "miners" or "validators" who keep the network running.

 Halving (Bitcoin)

-An event that occurs approximately every four years where the reward for mining new bitcoins is halved.
+An event that occurs approximately every four years where the reward for mining new bitcoins is cut in half.
 This reduces the supply and has historically often led to price increases.

 HODL